Australia's Electronic Travel Authority (ETA) is the most advanced and streamlined travel authorisation system in the

 2. Contact your travel agent or airline who can apply on your behalf using their computer reservation system (CRS) or airline reservation system (ARS).

 Most ETAs are issued immediately by computer links between the Department of Home Affairs, travel agents, airlines and specialist service providers around the world.

 In a small number of cases, some additional processing will be required and clients will receive a message asking them to check on the status of their application after 12 hours.
 If you have received this message, please wait for this timeframe before you check again to confirm whether your application has been successful.
 As part of the application process you will be issued with a reference number that you can use to check your ETA status.
 Please do not submit the application again.
 If you do, the result will be the same.

 ETA Application Not Approved

-If, after the 12-hour waiting period, you receive a message indicating that your application for an ETA has not been approved or that a decision could not be made within the required time, you will be advised to contact the department.
+If, after the 12-hour waiting period, you receive a message indicating that your application for an ETA has not been approved please contact the Global Service Centre on +61 2 6196 0196.